-- Pre-requisites: 3.0 GPA recommended; only open to Juniors and Seniors who have declared a major or minor in Arts and Art History.
-Must have taken FA131, FA116 or 117, and one upper-level studio course.
+- Pre-requisites: 3.0 GPA recommended; only open to Juniors and Seniors who intend to major or minor in Art and Art History.
+Must have taken AAH131, AAH116 or AAH117, and one upper-level studio course.
 Students are encouraged to take one semester of Italian prior to participation.

 - Live in student housing on the program's campus